wtcoin/docs-1/source/includes/_objects.md

 --------- | ---- | -----------
 **age_millis** | *integer* | The age of the transaction in milliseconds, based on the earliest time BlockCypher saw it relayed in the network.
 **receive_count** | *integer* | Number of peers that have sent this transaction to BlockCypher; only positive for unconfirmed transactions. -1 for confirmed transactions.
-**confidence** | *float* | A number from 0 to 1 representing BlockCypher's confidence that the transaction will make it into the next block.
+**confidence** | *float* | A number from 0 to 1 representing BlockCypher's confidence that the transaction won't be double-spent against.
 **txhash** | *string* | The hash of the transaction.
 While reasonably unique, using hashes as identifiers may be [unsafe](https://en.bitcoin.it/wiki/Transaction_Malleability).
 **txurl** | *url* | The BlockCypher URL one can use to query more detailed information about this transaction.